-Users will be responsible for ensuring that plant capabilities and ratings are monitored on an ongoing basis to ensure continued suitability as conditions on the power system change in the future (e.g. increasing fault levels as additional plant is connected to the power system).
+Users will be responsible for ensuring that plant capabilities and ratings are reviewed on an ongoing basis to ensure continued suitability as conditions on the power system change in the future (e.g. increasing fault levels, or reduced critical fault clearing times, as additional plant is connected to the power system).
 A User will be responsible for the cost of any plant upgrades required at its facilities as a result of changing power system conditions.

-If, after installation of a User's facilities, it is found that the installation is adversely affecting the security or reliability of the power system, the quality of supply, or the installation does not comply with the Code or the relevant access agreement, the User shall be responsible for remedying the problem at its cost.
+If, after installation of a User' facilities, it is found that the installation is adversely affecting the security or reliability of the power system, the quality of supply, or the installation does not comply with the Code or the relevant access agreement then the User shall be responsible for remedying the problem at its cost.

-3.3.3 User Protection Systems That Impact On Power System Security
+3.3.3 User Protection Systems that Impact on Power System Security